 ICILS is a computer-based international assessment of eighth-grade students.
-In 2018 ICILS assessed two dimensions of students’ skills with information communications technologies.
+Starting from 2018, ICILS assessed two dimensions of students’ skills with information communications technologies.
 The first dimension, computer and information literacy (CIL), focuses on understanding computers, gathering information, producing information, and digital communications.
 The second dimension, computational thinking (CT), focuses on conceptualizing problems and operationalizing solutions.
-To learn more about what is assessed and included in the framework, please visit About ICILS.
+To learn more about what is assessed and included in the framework, please visit What ICILS Measures.

 Computer and information literacy (CIL) was assessed in ICILS 2013 and again in 2018.
 Computational thinking (CT) was added to the ICILS framework as a new dimension in 2018.
 CT is the style of thinking used when programming a computer or developing an application for another type of digital device.
 The reasoning strategies that underlie computational thinking help make sense of complex ideas and help to solve problems.
 This is an optional component for participating countries.

 ICILS has a stratified two-stage probability cluster sampling design.
-During the first stage of the sampling, schools are selected systematically with probabilities proportional to their size (PPS) as measured by the total number of enrolled target-grade students.
-During the second stage, in each school a systematic simple random sample of students enrolled in the target grade was selected within each school for ICILS 2013 and ICILS 2018.
+During the first stage of sampling, schools are selected systematically with probability proportional to their size (PPS) as measured by the total number of enrolled target-grade students.
+During the second stage, a random sample of students enrolled in the target grade was selected within each school for ICILS 2013 and ICILS 2018.
 For ICILS 2023, a random sample of target-grade classes will be selected within each school.
 Approximately 3,000 eighth-grade students are assessed in every participating education system.

-The development work for the next administration of ICILS will start in 2020, with the main study data collection taking place in 2023.
+The development work for the next administration of ICILS started in 2020, and the main study data collection will take place in 2023.

-ICILS 2023 plans to continue collecting and analyzing data to provide a better understanding of the modern, pervasive digital context, as well as of studentsí skills in information management, communication, and computational thinking.
-ICILS 2023 will include more aspects related to digital citizenship, reflecting young peopleís increasing opportunities for online citizenship participation and helping measure progress toward UNESCO’s Sustainable Development Goal 4.4 (increasing the number of young people who have relevant skills for employment).
+ICILS 2023 will continue to collect and analyze data to provide a better understanding of the modern, pervasively digital context, as well as of students’ skills in information management, communication, and computational thinking.
+ICILS 2023 will include more aspects related to digital citizenship, reflecting young people’s increasing opportunities for online citizenship participation and helping measure progress toward UNESCO’s Sustainable Development Goal 4.4 (increasing the number of young people who have relevant skills for employment).

 Schools cannot sign up to participate in ICILS as part of the national U.S. sample.
-It is important for fair comparisons across countries that each country only include in its national sample those schools and students scientifically sampled by the international contractor to fairly represent the country.
+To have fair comparisons across countries, it is important that each country only include in its national sample those schools and students scientifically sampled by the international contractor to fairly represent the country.

 Yes, states can sign up to obtain their own ICILS results at their own cost.
 Sample size requirements apply.
-However, school-level results are not possible for ICILS.
 Please contact NCES for more information.

 Please click here to see the flyer sent to parents for the 2018 ICILS administration.